Nicholas Ingram: Trial

+The prosecution called over 30 witnesses, the last of whom was Mary Sawyer, who recounted her and her husband's interactions with Ingram.
+She testified that Ingram commented while pistol-whipping J.C.
+Sawyer that "he liked to torture the [male victims] while the [female victims] watched."
+She testified that Ingram also told her and J.C.
+Sawyer that it would take days for anyone to find their bodies after he murdered them, and he threatened the Sawyers' surviving relatives if they ever gave evidence against Ingram: "It will take two or three days for your bodies to be found, and when your bodies are found, if any of your family finds any evidence to convict me, the most I'll ever get is 30 years.
+And I'll come back and get them."
+Under cross-examination, Ingram's defence attorney questioned Mary Sawyer about the initial description of Ingram that she provided to police, to which she responded, "If you could have photographed my mind, you would have gotten the perfect picture of him, because I have thought about him night and day. [...]
+I will never forget the person's face who shot my husband and who shot me."
+After Mary Sawyer's testimony, the jury retired to deliberate.
+After three hours of deliberation, the jury returned with a verdict on 20 November 1983, Sawyer's 20th birthday; he was convicted of murder and two counts of armed robbery.
+However, the jury could not yet agree on a sentence and returned to deliberate further.
+After five more hours of deliberation, the jury sentenced Ingram to death on 21 November 1983, and the judge set 10 January 1984 as his date of execution.
+Ingram reportedly laughed as the judge set his execution date, although his attorney claimed his laughter was due to Ingram not knowing "how to react" to hearing the sentence.
+Georgia's automatic appeals process postponed Ingram's execution from taking place in January 1984.

 Controversy

 In seeking to halt the execution, Ingram's lawyers argued that they had only recently learned that their client had been heavily drugged and medicated by prison officials before his 1983 trial and therefore was not aware enough of the proceedings to show a contrition that might have influenced jurors not to recommend the death penalty.
-Ingram's appeal lawyers argued that he was given an anti-psychotic drug during his trial that made him appear to be unemotional and remorseless.
+Ingram's appeal lawyers argued that he was given an antipsychotic drug during his trial that made him appear to be unemotional and remorseless.
 They also argued that his lawyer in that trial was not told of a diagnosis that Ingram had psychiatric problems, a diagnosis that might have altered the trying of the case.
 The Georgia Attorney General, Mike Bowers, countered that those issues had been addressed in previous appeals.
 The courts agreed.
 District Judge Horace Ward dismissed pleas by Ingram's lawyers for a new hearing to examine alleged new evidence that he was drugged at his trial in 1983 and unable to brief his defence lawyers.